North Dakota Black History

 Aside from slaves, others came of their own accord to follow the American dream.
 One of our most famous North Dakotans was Era Bell Thompson, who became the international editor of Ebony Magazine.
 She was the daughter of a homesteader near Driscoll who then moved to Bismarck in 1919 to run a secondhand store.

-Ironically, blacks had a major advantage over the Scandinavians and the Germans — they spoke English.
+Ironically, blacks had an advantage over the Scandinavians and the Germans — they spoke English.
 Some were associated with the steamboat trade from St. Louis, but many came as soldiers.
 They had fought in the Civil War, serving in regiments that later came out west to provide protection for railroads, homesteaders and gold-seekers.